dailystudio/dspublic/DevBricks/README.md

     ...
 </application>
 ```
 Class ***AppConnectivityProvider*** is derived from ***DatabaseConnectivityProvider***.
-Keep it clean.
-That is enough.
+Keep it implementation empty is enough.
 ```java
 public class AppConnectivityProvider extends DatabaseConnectivityProvider {

 }
 ```
-Basically, you only need one provider like this to handle all the database operations.
-Keep the authority of this provider same as your package name will make everything easy.
+Usually, you only need one provider like this to handle all the database operations in your application.
+Defining the authority of this provider same as your package name will make everything easy.
 When you create a ***DatabaseReader*** or ***DatabaseWriter***,  you can use a shortcut creator, like this:
 ```java
 DatabaseReader<People> reader = new DatabaseReader(context, People.class);
 DatabaseWriter<People> writer = new DatabaseWriter(context, People.class);
 ...
 ```
-But sometimes, we need to handle more complicated cases.
-You may need to define another provider.
+But sometimes, you need to handle more complicated cases.
+You may need to define two providers.
 One is using inside application, while the other one is using to share data with other applications.
-In this case, you need to declare a provider with different authority:
+In this case, you need to declare another provider with a different authority:
 ```xml
 <application
 	android:icon="@drawable/ic_app"